slcs-jsc/jurassic/docs/joss/paper.md

 ## Assumptions and treatment of clouds and aerosols

 In its standard configuration, JURASSIC is designed primarily for clear-air conditions, where scattering of infrared radiation can be neglected and local thermodynamic equilibrium is assumed.
-Cloud and aerosol effects can be represented in a simplified manner using grey-body or extinction-based parameterizations, which are suitable for many stratospheric and upper-tropospheric applications.
-These approximations are consistent with the primary design focus of JURASSIC on clear-air infrared remote sensing applications.

-More advanced treatments of infrared scattering by cloud and aerosol particles are not part of the core JURASSIC distribution described here.
-However, dedicated extensions of JURASSIC have been developed to account for single and multiple scattering of infrared radiation by aerosols and clouds.
-These developments enable the simulation of radiative transfer in the presence of optically thin and moderately thick particle layers and have been applied, for example, to the analysis of volcanic aerosol observations and cloud-affected infrared limb measurements [@Griessbach2013; @Griessbach2016].
+Cloud and aerosol effects can be represented using simplified grey-body or extinction-based parameterizations suitable for many stratospheric and upper-tropospheric applications.
+More advanced treatments of infrared scattering are not part of the core distribution but have been implemented in dedicated extensions of JURASSIC that account for single and multiple scattering by aerosols and clouds and have been applied, for example, to volcanic aerosol observations and cloud-affected infrared limb measurements [@Griessbach2013; @Griessbach2016].

 ## Applications

-JURASSIC has been applied in a wide range of atmospheric remote sensing studies, particularly for the analysis of infrared limb and nadir observations.
-Early applications focused on the retrieval of trace gas concentrations from satellite measurements, including the analysis of Envisat Michelson Interferometer for Passive Atmospheric Sounding (MIPAS) observations to derive stratospheric distributions and climatologies of chlorofluorocarbons and other species [@Hoffmann2008].

-The model has also been used extensively for temperature retrievals from nadir-viewing infrared sounders.
-For example, Hoffmann and Alexander (2009) applied JURASSIC to Atmospheric Infrared Sounder (AIRS) radiance measurements to retrieve stratospheric temperature perturbations for gravity wave studies [@Hoffmann2009].

-Beyond satellite observations, JURASSIC has been applied to airborne infrared limb measurements.
-In particular, the model has been extended for tomographic retrievals of mesoscale atmospheric structures from observations by aircraft and satellite instruments, supporting studies of gravity waves and stratospheric dynamics [@Ungermann2010; @Ungermann2012].
-These applications demonstrate the flexibility of JURASSIC across different platforms, observation geometries, and spatial resolutions.
+JURASSIC has been applied in a wide range of atmospheric remote sensing studies, particularly for infrared limb and nadir observations.
+Early applications focused on trace gas retrievals from satellite measurements, including Envisat Michelson Interferometer for Passive Atmospheric Sounding (MIPAS) observations used to derive stratospheric distributions and climatologies of chlorofluorocarbons and other species [@Hoffmann2008].
+The model has also been used for temperature retrievals from nadir-viewing infrared sounders, such as Atmospheric Infrared Sounder (AIRS) radiance measurements applied to gravity wave studies [@Hoffmann2009].
+JURASSIC has also been extended for tomographic retrievals of mesoscale atmospheric structures from airborne and satellite measurements, supporting studies of gravity waves and stratospheric dynamics [@Ungermann2010; @Ungermann2012].

 ## Performance and scalability